english-blog/english-blog.github.io/_posts/2020-02-02-division-by-fraction.md

 When we divide a number, we are not just grouping the numbers.
 We split the numbers first and then grouped them.
 So, the number increases (multiplied).

-Let us see what happens when we invert the fraction and multiply?.
+Let us see what happens when we invert the fraction and multiply.

 > 4 / (1/2) = 4 X 2 = 8